Here’s the breakdown on this popular diet-friendly macro and expert advice on what your optimal daily protein intake should be.

 How to Eat More Protein

-Knowing your protein goals is only half the battle, you still ended to figure out how that translates into food choices.
+Knowing your protein goals is only half the battle, you still need to figure out how that translates into food choices.

 Then learn how to portion your food choices to fit your macros and start tracking your daily intake using a macro-friendly app.

 Want to take things up a notch?
-Get results faster by sticking to your calorie and protein goals with this free meal prep toolkit for fat loss.
-A registered dietitian’s guide complete with macro meal planner, food lists, and expert advice to help you lose weight quickly.
+Get results faster by sticking to your calorie and protein goals with this free guide complete with weight loss guide food lists, and expert advice to help you lose weight quickly.